Pulse Endurance Runs 48/24/12/6 Hour,100 Mile

 We have a lot of event options.
 Make sure you are checking the start times and signing up for the race you intend to!

-Packet pickup will be at The Pulse Running and Fitness Shop on Tuesday and Wednesday March 17 & 18 from 11-6pm.
-After that all packets can be picked up at Eagle Island Park under the shelter starting at 5pm Thursday March 19th .and 1 hour prior to each race start.
+Packet pickup will be at The Pulse Running and Fitness Shop on Tuesday and Wednesday May 18th & 19th from 11-6pm.
+After that all packets can be picked up at Eagle Island Park under the shelter starting 1 hour prior to your race start.

 Solo Runner Volunteer Requirement